marselester/distributed-payment/README.md

 ## Get Started

 We need Kafka which will have `wallet.transfer_request` and `wallet.payment` topics with 2 partitions and 1 replica.
 Docker Compose will take care of that.
-The only caveat is that you should set KAFKA_ADVERTISED_HOST_NAME.
+The only caveat is that you should set `KAFKA_ADVERTISED_HOST_NAME`.

 ```sh
 $ cd ./docker/